Costello1329/cpp-interns-2020/hw1_polygon/readme.md

 # H/w #1: polygon

 ### Condition:
-Implement two functions for conunting the area and the perimeter of the polygon.
+Implement two functions for counting the area and the perimeter of the polygon.
 The polygon is given as the triad:
 + const size_t n – the amount of dots
 + const double * const X – the X coordinates of the dots
 + const double * const Y – the Y coordinates of the dots